Surfing on turbulence: a strategy for planktonic navigation

-Planktonic organisms may swim in flows of various turbulence intensity.
-This may appear as a problem since surfers need to evaluate the $\KolmogorovT$ of their environment to choose the optimal time horizon $\TimeHorizonOpt$.
-But, in practice $\KolmogorovT$ can be estimated from the velocity gradient itself since $\KolmogorovT \sim 1/\abs{\mathrm{sym} \Gradients*}$ where $\abs{.}$ is the Frobenius norm \cite{yu_lagrangian_2010}.
+We now discuss the applicability of the surfing behavior to more realistic situations relevant to planktonic navigation.
+First, the turbulence intensity of plankton environments fluctuates on short time scales \cite{franks2022oceanic}.
+This may appear as a problem since surfers need to evaluate the value of $\KolmogorovT$ of their local environment to choose the optimal time horizon $\TimeHorizonOpt$.
+But in practice $\KolmogorovT$ can be estimated from the velocity gradient itself since $\KolmogorovT \sim 1/\abs{\mathrm{sym} \Gradients*}$ where $\abs{.}$ is the Frobenius norm \cite{yu_lagrangian_2010}.
 This suggests a refinement of the surfing strategy where $\TimeHorizon$ in Eq. \eqref{eq:optimal_swimming_direction} is replaced by

-with $\alpha$ a dimensionless parameter.
+with $\alpha$ a dimensionless parameter, which can be viewed as a dimensionless time horizon.
 In Fig.~\ref{fig:effects}a, we show that surfers using this modified strategy perform as well as surfers with a constant time horizon $\TimeHorizon$.
-For $\SwimmingVelocity = \KolmogorovU$, the optimal value of parameter $\alpha$ is $\alpha^* \approx 2$ which is effectively the only free parameter of the model supposedly independant of the turbulence intensity.
+For $\SwimmingVelocity = \KolmogorovU$, the optimal value of parameter $\alpha$ is $\alpha^* \approx 2$.
+This value is presumably independent of the turbulence intensity.

-So far, we have assumed that the plankters can instantaneously choose a swimming direction $\SwimmingDirection$.
-This hypothesis is relevant for some copepods species that respond very fast to flow sensing compared to the characteristic Kolmogorov time scale \cite{buskey2002escape}, but a finite time is generally needed for plankters to reorient.
-To study the effect of such a delay, we introduce a reorientation time $\ReorientationTime$ \cite{Note1}, which results from the ratio between the viscous torque and the torque applied by the plankter (either passively by bottom-heavy plankters \cite{Pedley1992} or actively by surfers \cite{Colabrese2017,Gustavsson2017,Qiu2021aarxiv,Qiu2021barxiv}).
-The surfers and risers considered so far correspond to the case $\ReorientationTime=0$.
-Although, the performance of surfers decreases as $\ReorientationTime$ increases, as expected (Fig.~\ref{fig:effects}b), they always outperform bottom-heavy swimmers with the same reorientation time.
-Moreover, for $\ReorientationTime \lesssim 2\KolmogorovT$, their effective speed $\Performance*$ remains larger that their swimming speed $\SwimmingVelocity$.
+Second, sensing and motor control of real organisms may be subject to noise.
+We show in Supplemental Material \cite{Note1} that the surfing strategy is robust to noisy measures of $\Direction$ or $\Gradients$ and to noisy control of its preferred direction $\ControlDirection$: for all noise sources, the performance remains practically unchanged for noise up to $25\%$.

+Third, the equations of motion given in Eqs. \eqref{eq:motion} assume an instantaneous reorientation.
+This assumption would require the plankter to exert an infinitely large torque on the fluid.
+For a finite torque, the equation of orientation, Eq. \eqref{eq:pdot_motion}, should be replaced by \cite{Pedley1992}